-SWL is distinguished from AWS (Associated Women Students) in that every woman who enters the College automatically becomes a member of AWS, the women's governing body, while a nominal fee is charged for membership in Spartan Women's League.
+S.W.L. is distinguished from A.W.S.
+(Associated Women Students) in that every woman who enters the College automatically becomes a member of A.W.S., the women's governing body, while a nominal fee is charged for membership in Spartan Women's League.
 It strives to create a stronger bond of friendship and to develop leadership by offering to each member the opportunity to demonstrate her abilities by active participation in some line of interest to her.

-Art and publicity, dramatics, radio, social service, and the purely social groups are available.
+Art and publicity, dramatics, radio, social service, and the purely social group are available.
 Members are not necessarily limited to work in a special interest group, although this is usually desired.
-Projects of last year included: the SWL social dancing class, sale of the etiquette book "We Like It Done This Way at Michigan State College."
+Projects of last year included: the S.W.L. social dancing class, sale of the etiquet book "We Like It Done This Way at Michigan State College," and the organization of a new personality interest group.

 One of the first projects for this year will be a tea for transfer students.
-Watch for posters, announcing the time and place.
+Watch for posters announcing the time and place.
 All women transfer students are invited to attend.